identicalsnowflake/hlrdb/README.md

 ## Data structures

 Redis structures are mostly indexed by two types: their identifier and their value.
+When you declare a structure, you need to provide a unique description, which serves two purposes: first, it helps document what the purpose of the path is, and second, the hash of this string is how HLRDB distinguishes between multiple paths of the same type.

 ### Basic